kwonus/Quelle-Obsolete/Clarity-Syntax.md

 Phrase restricted verbs are unique in that they cannot be used to construct a compound statement.
 Dependent phrases can be added as the final clause after an ordinary statement, but cannot be combined in any other way.
 Simple statements cannot be combined whatsover.

-Clarity segments always have a verb, even if the verb might be "silent".
-From a linguistic standpoint, all Clarity segments are verbal phrases and issued in the imperative.
+Quelle segments always have a verb, even if the verb might be "silent".
+From a linguistic standpoint, all Quelle segments are verbal phrases and issued in the imperative.
 The syntax for each segment is dependent upon the type of directive for the segment, and each type of directive has its own parsing rules and special characters for the segment.
 The type of segment is controlled by the verb.

-Clarity supports three types of statements:
+Quelle supports three types of statements:

 1. Simple statements
 2. Ordinary statements
 3. Ordinary statements with a dependent clause

 A simple statement always has only a single verb.
 Some verbs are constrained to be constructed only as simple statements as identified in the table above.
 Ordinary statements can have any number of verb phrases; an ordinary statement with more than a single verb is also referred to as a compound statement.
-In Clarity, these verb phrases are called "segments".
+In Quelle, these verb phrases are called "segments".
 So another way to describe a simple statement is that it must contain only one segment.
-A special type of simple statement in Clarity is a dependent clause.
+A special type of simple statement in Quelle is a dependent clause.
 A dependent clause is still restricted to a single verb, but a dependent clause can be added to any ordinary statement.

-Even before we describe Clarity syntax generally, let's look at these concepts using examples:
+Even before we describe Quelle syntax generally, let's look at these concepts using examples:

 |                                            | Example                                                    |
 | ------------------------------------------ | ---------------------------------------------------------- |